White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Fuzzing RPC-based APIs

 \section{Fuzzing RPC-based APIs}

-Our novel approach is built on top of \evo, which we extended.
+When addressing a new testing problem like the fuzzing of RPC-based APIs, several design decisions need to be made, especially when using search-based techniques.
+There is the need to specify the \emph{search space} (Section~\ref{subsec:rpcschema}), how to represent the \emph{genotype} of an evolving individual (i.e., a test case in this context) (Section~\ref{sub:test-formulation}), how to define the \emph{fitness function} to guide its evolution (Section~\ref{sub:fitness}), which \emph{search operators} to employ to modify the evolving individuals (Section~\ref{sub:searcoperators}), and how to \emph{output} the final results to the user (Section~\ref{sub:output}).

+Building a fuzzer that can scale and be used on tens of industrial systems requires major engineering efforts, throughout few years.
+To evaluate the novel techniques presented in this paper, we did not start from scratch, but rather re-use and extend an existing open-source fuzzer.
+In particular, our novel approach is built on top of \evo (recall Section~\ref{sub:evomaster}).

 Figure~\ref{fig:approach} represents an overview of our novel approach.
-In order to fuzz RPC-based APIs, we purpose \textit{RPC Schema} specification (Section~\ref{subsec:rpcschema}) which formulates necessary info to allow the execution of RPC function calls and the analysis of execution result.
+In order to fuzz RPC-based APIs, we purpose \textit{RPC Schema} specification which formulates necessary info to allow the execution of RPC function calls and the analysis of execution result.
 In addition, with the specification, as shown in the figure, the approach is composed of six steps distributed between the \textit{driver} and \textit{core} of \evo, plus initial settings manually provided by the user, for enabling automated fuzzing of RPC-based APIs with search techniques.
 We briefly summarize these steps, where their details will be provided in the rest of this section.

 To employ \evo, a \textit{SUTdriver} is required to be specified for implementing how to start/stop/reset the SUT (recall Section~\ref{sub:evomaster}).
 In the context of RPC-based APIs testing, in the \textit{SUTdriver}, we further need the user to specify (1) \textit{RPCInterfaces}: what interfaces are defining the API in the SUT with their class names and (2) \textit{RPC clients}: the corresponding client instances used to make RPC calls during test generation (Step~0).
 Then, with the specified interface info, \textit{RPC Schema Parser} will extract and identify the API schema based on proposed \textit{RPC schema} specification, in order to access the RPC functions (Step~1).
 At the \textit{core} side, the extracted schemas will be further reformulated (Step~2) to be as components (i.e., \textit{RPC Actions} and \textit{Genes}) of the search for producing tests (Step~3).
 In our approach, a generated test is evaluated by its execution on the SUT (Step~4) performed on the \textit{driver} side.
 Then, responses, SBST heuristics (e.g., code coverage with code instrumentation) and identified potential faults resulted in the execution will be returned to the \textit{Fitness Function} (Step~5) for calculating the fitness value of the executed test.
 Producing and evaluating tests are performed iteratively (i.e., Steps~3-5), within a given search budget.
 At the end of the search, a set of the best (in terms of code coverage and fault detection) tests for the RPC-based SUT will be outputted (Step~6) with a given format (e.g., JUnit 5).